pingcap/docs/tidb-cloud/tidb-cloud-security-password-authentication.md

 ### Change Password

 Support password expiration reminder function.
-If you sign up for TiDB Cloud with email and password, it is recommended that you reset your password every 90 days.To change the password, take the following steps:
+If you sign up for TiDB Cloud with email and password, it is recommended that you reset your password every 90 days.
+To change the password take the following steps:

 1. Click the account name in the upper-right corner of the TiDB Cloud console